waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Test:** Moved onto the tile at (14, 26).
   - **Result:** The FARFETCH'D did not appear.
   - **Conclusion:** Hypothesis is disproven.
+- Hypothesis: Stepping on the twig pile at (14, 27) will make the bird respawn.
+  - Test (Turn 9867): Moved onto the tile at (14, 27).
+  - Result: The FARFETCH'D did not appear.
+  - Conclusion: Hypothesis is disproven.
+- Hypothesis: Interacting with the twig pile at (14, 27) by pressing 'A' while standing on it will make the bird respawn.
+  - Test Plan: Stand at (14, 27) and press 'A'.